tableau/analytics-extensions-api/docs/ae_api_ref.md

 ]
 ```

-Tableau expects the /evaluate method to return either:
+When using **table calculations**, Tableau expects the /evaluate method to return either:
 * exactly 1 value which is then copied to each row in the table behind a viz.
 -or-
 * a collection of the same size as there are rows in the input data.